linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 If returns are IID $\log$-normal,  then $\log \left(1+\mathbb{E}\left[R_{p,    t: t+h}\right]\right)$ and $\operatorname{var}\left(r_{p,    t: t+h}\right)$ grow proportionally with $h$ and hence $L R S R$ does not change with horizon-which is a sensible result for an IID environment.

 Panel B shows that the long-run Sharpe ratios are all lower than the Sharpe ratios in Panel A for the fixed-weight strategies.
 This is a consequence of using the bond portfolio returns as risk-free asset return proxies.
 Long-term bonds had higher returns than T-bills during the sample period analyzed in this table,  so we are subtracting higher numbers when we construct excess returns.
 (If one uses T-bill returns instead,  the long-run Sharpe ratios are slightly higher than the short-run Sharpe ratios in Panel A,  consistent with a variance-reducing effect of mean reversion in stock prices).
-In terms of relative performance between the three strategies,  the message from the longterm Sharpe ratios in Panel B is the same as in Panel A: the adaptive asset allocation strategy underperforms.
+In terms of relative performance between the three strategies,  the message from the longterm Sharpe ratios in Panel B is the same as in Panel A: the adaptive [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy underperforms.

-So unless we are convinced that valuation cycles in the stock market reflect timevarying risk aversion or time-varying risk and that we (or our clients) share this timevariation in risk aversion or these time-varying risk perceptions,  it's not clear that an adaptive asset allocation strategy is preferable.
+So unless we are convinced that valuation cycles in the stock market reflect timevarying risk aversion or time-varying risk and that we (or our clients) share this timevariation in risk aversion or these time-varying risk perceptions,  it's not clear that an adaptive [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy is preferable.
 The contrarian trading implied by a fixed-weight strategy may actually be preferable and worth the small transaction cost of rebalancing.
 It's a simple,  relatively robust way of exploiting the tendency of stock market returns to mean-revert without having to estimate a statistical return-prediction model.

 ### 5.6 Myopic market-timing

-A practically feasible method that goes some way of taking advantage of the opportunities offered by time-varying expected returns and risk is to solve the portfolio choice problem every period as if returns were IID.
+A practically feasible method that goes some way of taking advantage of the opportunities offered by time-varying expected returns and risk is to solve the [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] problem every period as if returns were IID.
 This means we use the solution we derived earlier in (5.49),  but now with conditional expected log short-horizon returns,  $\mathbb{E}_{t}\left[r_{t+1}\right]$.
 So far in this lecture,  we did not allow for a time-varying conditional variance,  $\sigma_{t}^{2}=\operatorname{var}_{t}\left(r_{t+1}\right)$,  but we can now allow for this,  too,  and easily incorporate a time-varying conditional variance in the portfolio formula.
 With this strategy,  we can also allow for a time-varying short-term risk-free rate:

 $$